doeunkwon/day5/README.md

 # day5
-> I ❤️ VIPER architecture.
+> I like VIPER architecture!
 It was pretty overkill for this mini project, but it was fascinating to play around with it.
 I may use it for my next larger app.

 **day5** is a beautiful, ultra-minimalistic, and intuitive iOS timer app built using the VIPER architecture and adhering to SOLID principles.
 This app was created as a fun day project to practice writing clean, modular, and loosely coupled code, while also experimenting with gesture-based controls.